-The convertible special needs trust designed by elder law attorney Nancy M. Rice allows the parents or other caregivers to freely access the funds on behalf of the disabled child.
-Then, when the child becomes eligible for Medicaid due to his or her need for skilled nursing care or by turning 18, remaining funds are smoothly transferred to a special needs trust that allows the owner lifetime access.
+The convertible special needs trust designed by our attorneys allows the parents or other caregivers to freely access the funds on behalf of the disabled child.
+Then, when the child becomes eligible for Medicaid due to their need for skilled nursing care or by turning 18, the remaining funds are smoothly transferred to a special needs trust that allows the owner lifetime access.